 Help and support can be offered in order to help your situation and we offer advice, guidance and signposting to other organisation that can help.
 All contact is Private and Confidential.

 Donations are always welcome for the Food Bank.
 We are always on the look out for non perishable food items, adult and children’s toiletries and we also try to keep a stock of cat and dog food as well.
-We accept donations here at The William Elder Building, but you can also donate at Asda in Tweedmouth, Berwick Sure Start and many churches in the local area.
+We accept donations here at The William Elder Building, but you can also donate at Asda in Tweedmouth, Newcastle Building Society, Morrisons and many churches in the local area.

 We currently require donations of:

 Due to the donations given by Harvest Festivals throughout the area, we do not have any urgent requirements at the moment.

 If you would prefer to make a cash donation then this is also appreciated and all money donated goes towards purchasing any food their is a shortage of and towards the rent of the room.
 If you would like to donate a sum of money, large or small then please get in touch or pop in and see us.